multiverseweb/Dataverse/README.md

 ## ✨ Project Structure

-Check the project structure here [Project Structure](/Documentation/PROJECT_STRUCTURE.md)
+Check the project structure here [Project Structure](/Documentation/PROJECT_STRUCTURE.md) before Contributing to the repository.

 ### Preview
 <sup><a href="#table-of-contents" align="right">Back to top</a></sup>